computational-cell-analytics/micro-sam/finetuning/README.md

 $ python livecell_inference.py -c /path/to/saved/checkpoints -i /path/to/livecell -e /path/to/store/experiment -m vit_b -ip -b  # iterative prompting starting with box
 ```

-Here, `-ip` stands for interactive instance segmentation using iterative prompting (i.e. starting with placing 1 positive point prompt OR a box to segment the object, and continuing prompt-based segmentation by placing additional points subjected to the model's prediction - where the model makes mistakes (to add a negative point prompt) and where the model missed to segment the object of interest (to add a positive point prompt))
+Here, `-ip` stands for iterative prompting-based interactive instance segmentation (i.e. starting with placing 1 positive point prompt OR a box to segment the object, and continuing prompt-based segmentation by placing additional points subjected to the model's prediction - where the model makes mistakes (to add a negative point prompt) and where the model missed to segment the object of interest (to add a positive point prompt))

 You can also evaluate the automatic instance segmentation functionality, by running
 ```bash